Research

 Network dynamics and control

 Animals and humans can learn highly precise motor behaviors, such as music production or complex sporting maneuvers.
-In general, producing these behaviors requires tight temporal coordination among multiple motor signals, but we lack a thorough understanding of how this is achieved in the face of noise.
-Working with Adrienne Fairhall at the University of Washington, I have developed a songbird-inspired model addressing how activity sequences generated in noisy neural networks can unfold over long timescales without accumulating timing errors.
+Producing these behaviors requires tight temporal coordination among multiple motor signals, but we lack a thorough understanding of how this is achieved in the face of noise.
+Working with the Fairhall Lab at the University of Washington, I have developed a songbird-inspired model addressing how activity sequences generated in noisy neural networks can unfold over long timescales without accumulating timing errors.
 We show, at both a mechanistic and theoretical level, how a one-dimensional thalamic-like input to a sequence-generating motor area can quench timing errors, provided the input’s spatial structure reflects its timecourse.
 This mechanism requires no feedback from or direct interaction among motor subprocesses to keep them coordinated, and instead reflects a purely feed-forward control process, revealing a simple “first-order” model for precision timing control.
-Intuitively, thalamus could act primarily as a conductor to coordinate multiple downstream motor processes over the long timescales of complex learned skills, with feedback playing more of an auxiliary role.
+Intuitively, thalamus could act as a conductor to coordinate multiple downstream motor processes over the long timescales of complex learned skills, with feedback playing more of an auxiliary role.

 Finally, I am interested in how chaotic dynamics in random networks could subserve working memory and information processing.
-My work in this area suggests that when the units of a random network are multi-dimensional, akin to small neural assemblies with a divisive normalization nonlinearity, chaotic activity can stably persist across flexible subsets of these dimensions, thereby creating a highly microscopically dynamic yet macroscopically stable substrate for combinatorially expressive working memory.
+My work in this area (unpublished) suggests that when the units of a random network are multi-dimensional, akin to small neural assemblies with a divisive normalization nonlinearity, chaotic activity can stably persist across flexible subsets of these dimensions, thereby creating a highly microscopically dynamic yet macroscopically stable substrate for combinatorially expressive working memory.
 By modifying the variances of synaptic strengths between different neuron groups, one can moreover program complex, slowly evolving sequential computations mediated by dynamic variances, rather than means, of input currents to individual neurons.
 This causes neurons to consistently produce Poisson-like spike trains at all firing rates during general computations, a core feature of neurons in many brain areas yet which has historically been challenging to model without separate noise processes.
 This sheds light on how irregular neural dynamics during memory tasks can retain and transform flexible information stably enough to robustly support combinatorially organized behaviors.

 Online talks